ADVANCING WOMEN'S RIGHTS AND ACHIEVING GENDER EQUALITY

 We all have the right to eat and plant GM-free food.

-We at Sustainable Planet Foundation are fighting to protect your choices from corporate interests to secure safe, sustainable agriculture for all.
+Sustainable Planet Foundation is campaigning to protect your choices from corporate interests to secure safe, sustainable agriculture for all.
 We are calling for a moratorium on GM food and crops until it is clearly and independently proven safe.
 We are looking for public involvement in decisions about GM, laws to make GM companies liable for harm their products cause and independent safety research on GM and its impacts.

 We all have the right to eat and plant GM-free food.

-We at Sustainable Planet Foundation are fighting to protect your choices from corporate interests to secure safe, sustainable agriculture for all.
+Sustainable Planet Foundation is campaigning to protect your choices from corporate interests to secure safe, sustainable agriculture for all.
 We are calling for a moratorium on GM food and crops until it is clearly and independently proven safe.
 We are looking for public involvement in decisions about GM, laws to make GM companies liable for harm their products cause and independent safety research on GM and its impacts.